-By this month, Major General John C. Breckinridge’s 4,000-man Confederate force had dwindled to 3,400 due to illness and fatigue in the extreme summer heat.
-Although he opposed Major General Earl Van Dorn’s quest to regain Baton Rouge, Breckinridge complied with orders and led his men from Camp Moore toward the Louisiana capital.
+Major General Earl Van Dorn, commanding Confederate forces in the vicinity of Vicksburg, Mississippi, had tasked Major General John C. Breckinridge to lead a 4,000-man force to retake the Louisiana capital of Baton Rouge.
+By this time, Breckinridge’s force had dwindled to about 3,400 due to illness and fatigue in the extreme summer heat.
+Although he opposed Van Dorn’s quest to regain Baton Rouge, Breckinridge complied with orders and led his men from Camp Moore toward the Louisiana capital.

-On the way, Breckinridge learned that 5,000 Federals and three gunboats were at Baton Rouge awaiting him.
+Meanwhile, Breckinridge’s operation continued.
+During the march, he learned that 5,000 Federals and three gunboats were at Baton Rouge awaiting him.
 He therefore requested the services of the Confederate ironclad, the C.S.S.
-Arkansas, to offset the Federals’ advantage.
+Arkansas, to offset the Federal naval power.
 The Arkansas’s damage from combat the previous month had been repaired, but she still had chronic engine trouble.

 Fighting soon intensified.
 When all the officers of an Indiana regiment were killed or wounded, Williams announced to the troops, “Boys, your field officers are all gone; I will lead you.”
-But then Williams was mortally wounded; he died on the field.
+But then Williams was mortally wounded and he later died on the field.

 Despite driving the Federals from the field, Breckinridge could advance no further because Federal guns commanded all the approaches, and the Federal gunboats covered the troops.
 Moreover, Confederates were dropping out from exhaustion, casualties were extreme, and the Arkansas never showed.
 Fighting stopped around 10 a.m.